florencito/fullstack-app-aws-terraform/README.md

 - The EC2 instance uses `user_data` to automatically install dependencies and launch the Flask app.
 - Make sure your `.pem` file (key pair) is secured and added to your SSH agent.
+- Provide the path to your public key using the `public_key_path` variable when running Terraform.

 ## 🧹 To Destroy